 Of particular note is the Etoile du Roy, which is an impressive reconstruction of a 1745 British frigate that sailed at the Battle of Trafalgar – complete with 20 guns in full working order!
 Lovers of historical television drama may recognise it as the setting for Hornblower, which was filmed onboard in the 1990s.

 At 114 metres long and as tall as a cathedral, the colossal Kruzenshtern is also a sight to behold.
 This four-masted Russian barque was built by the German navy in 1926 as a cargo vessel, but was reappropriated by the USSR in 1946 after World War Two and subsequently carried out scientific missions across the world.

 Vines and Sea Vessels

-The Bordeaux Wine Festival in 2018 marries two elements that we are passionate about at European Waterways: wine and watercraft.
-If you are lucky enough to be in the city this weekend, be sure to go down to the quayside to explore.
+The Bordeaux Wine Festival marries two elements that we are passionate about at European Waterways: wine and watercraft.
+If you are lucky enough to be in the city for it, be sure to go down to the quayside to explore.
 If you’re not, then perhaps its time to consider your own wine cruise aboard our newly revamped Luxury Hotel Barge Rosa.